home-assistant-libs/pytradfri/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ggravlingen/pytradfri/badge.svg?branch=master)](https://coveralls.io/github/ggravlingen/pytradfri?branch=master)
 [![PyPI version](https://badge.fury.io/py/pytradfri.svg)](https://badge.fury.io/py/pytradfri)

-Python class to communicate with the [IKEA Trådfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Tradfri) ZigBee-based Gateway.
+Python package to communicate with the [IKEA Trådfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Tradfri) ZigBee Gateway compatible with ZigBee Light Link products.
 By using this library you can communicate with the gateway and control IKEA's lights and wall plugs.

 Some of the features include:

 - Get information on the gateway
 - Observe lights, groups and other resources and get notified when they change